Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

-We find that 3 WD--MS candidates in our catalog match with the catalog of WD--MS binaries detected using LAMOST \citep{Ren2018_wdms_LAMOST_DR5}.
-There is 4 WD--MS binaries from our catalog already identified by the SDSS spectroscopic catalog of WD--MS binaries \citep[][]{Rebassa2012a}\footnote{https://www.sdss-wdms.org/index.php}.
+We find that 9 WDMS candidates in our catalog match with the catalog of WDMS binaries detected using LAMOST \citep{Ren2018_wdms_LAMOST_DR5} and 10 matches with \cite{Anguiano_2022}.
+There are 4 WDMS binaries from our catalog already identified by the SDSS spectroscopic catalog of WDMS binaries \citep[][]{Rebassa_2010_wd_sdssVII} and 9 are previously cataloged in SDSS photometric catalog of WDMS binaries \citep[][]{Rebassa2013b}.
+We find three matches with the catalog provided by \cite{Xabier_2025_ML_WDMS}, where the authors applied unsupervised machine learning algorithm to Gaia XP spectra and identified 993 WDMS binary candidates. \cite{Li_2025_30k_wdms} recently studied approximately 30,000 WDMS binary candidates using Gaia XP spectra and 1700 of them are high-confidence systems confirmed through spectral fitting.
+We find 20 sources common with their catalog.
 We also cross-matched our catalog with that of single WD based on \gaia\ -EDR3 by \cite{Gentile_2021_Gaia_WD} but did not find any match.
-Comparison with \gaia\ DR3 non-single star (NSS) catalog \citep[][]{Gaia_DR3_NSS} provides 15 match with ours.
+Comparison with \gaia\ DR3 non-single star (NSS) catalog \citep[][]{Gaia_DR3_NSS} provides 2 match with ours.
 The match with the NSS catalog also highlights the importance of multi-wavelength study from UV to IR to constrain the binary properties for sources in the NSS catalog \citep{Ganguly_2023}.
-The overlap between our catalog and previously identified candidates confirm the validity of these candidates and supports the effectiveness of our method for identifying new WD--MS candidates.
-In this study, we have identified and cataloged 596 WD--MS binary candidates and 497 of them are newly detected and are not classified as WD--MS binaries or active M-stars in the literature.
+The overlap between our catalog and previously identified candidates confirm the validity of these candidates and supports the effectiveness of our method for identifying new WDMS candidates.
+In this study, we have identified and cataloged 347 WDMS binary candidates and 188 of them are newly detected and are not classified as WDMS binaries or active M-stars in the literature.